pds-bracu/Students-Mark-Viewer/README.md

 1. Open [Google Apps Script](https://script.google.com/).
 2. Create a new project.
 3. Replace `Code.gs` with your backend script.
-4. Add `index.html` and `style.html` as HTML files and copy paste script.
+4. Add `index.html` and `style.html` as HTML files and copy and paste the script.

 ### 3. 🔁 Configure Project Variables in `Code.gs`